Frances Spencer-Churchill, Duchess of Marlborough

-Frances Anne Spencer-Churchill, Duchess of Marlborough, VA (15 April 1822 – 16 April 1899) was an English noblewoman, the wife of British peer and statesman John Spencer-Churchill, 7th Duke of Marlborough.
+Frances Anne Emily Spencer-Churchill, Duchess of Marlborough (15 April 1822 – 16 April 1899), was an English noblewoman, the wife of British peer and statesman John Spencer-Churchill, 7th Duke of Marlborough.
 One of her sons, Lord Randolph Churchill, was the father of Prime Minister Sir Winston Churchill.
 She had a total of 11 children, and her principal home was the monumental Blenheim Palace, which she rejuvenated with her "lavish and exciting entertainments", and transformed into a "social and political focus for the life of the nation".
 She was invested as a Lady of the Royal Order of Victoria and Albert for her efforts at famine relief in Ireland.

 Family

-Lady Frances Anne Emily Vane was born on 15 April 1822 at the Duke of St Albans's house in St James's Square, London, the eldest daughter of Irish-born Charles Vane, 3rd Marquess of Londonderry, and heiress Lady Frances Anne Vane-Tempest.
-At her baptism, Arthur Wellesley, 1st Duke of Wellington stood as her godfather.
+Lady Frances Anne Emily Vane was born on 15 April 1822 at the Duke of St Albans's house in St James's Square, London, the eldest daughter of Irish-born Charles Vane, 3rd Marquess of Londonderry, and his wife, heiress Lady Frances Vane-Tempest.
+At her baptism, Arthur Wellesley, 1st Duke of Wellington, stood as her godfather.
 She had three brothers, including George Vane-Tempest, 5th Marquess of Londonderry, and two younger sisters.
 She had an older half-brother, Frederick Stewart, 4th Marquess of Londonderry, by her father's first marriage to Lady Catherine Bligh.